DreamCloud-Project/McSim-Cycle-accurate-Xbar/README.md

 # McSim-Cycle-accurate-Xbar: Manycore platform Simulation tool for crossbar-based platform at a Cycle-accurate level

-This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of crossbar-based architectures in a cycle accurate way.
-This simulator is based on [NoCTweak](https://sourceforge.net/projects/noctweak/).
+This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of crossbar-based manycore architectures in a cycle accurate way.
+This simulator is based on [NoCTweak](https://sourceforge.net/projects/noctweak/) and has been developed byt the LIRMM laboratory of Montpellier.

 To get the simulator you must clone this repository and its submodules.
 To clone the repository if you have a GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-Cycle-accurate-Xbar.git`.
 Else use `git clone https://github.com/DreamCloud-Project/McSim-Cycle-accurate-Xbar.git`.
 Then use `git submodule init` followed by `git submodule update` to clone submodules.